deNBI/bibigrid_clum/readme.md

 ### Network

-We created a subnet for this workshop.
+We have created a subnet for this workshop.
 Determine your subnet's `Name` by running:

 ```
 openstack subnet list --os-cloud=openstack